AndyV773/PP5/README.md

 ## Hypothesis and how to validate?

-1. The suspect that correlation patterns between date or volume and key market indicators, are strong enough to identify predictive relationships
+1. The assumption that correlation patterns between date or volume and key market indicators, are strong enough to identify predictive relationships

+- Correlation analysis revealed that neither date nor volume alone demonstrates significant forecasting power for price movement.
+These features may require deeper feature engineering or interaction with other variables to enhance predictability

-2. Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 70%
+2. Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 0.70

+- The model achieved 0.71 accuracy on the training set and 0.70 accuracy on the test set, confirming that historical stock data can effectively predict whether tomorrow's average price will be higher or lower

-3. A regression model trained on historical stock data (open, close, and volume) can accurately forecast tomorrow's average price, and this forecast can be used to determine the directional change relative to today’s price
+3. A regression model trained on historical stock data can accurately forecast tomorrow's average price, and this forecast can be used to determine the directional change relative to today’s price

-4. Unsupervised learning techniques, such as clustering, can identify distinct market regimes or patterns in historical price and volume data, which can improve the prediction of future price directions and help identify significant market structures
+- The regression model trained on historical stock data demonstrates strong predictive performance, achieving an R² of 0.997 on the test set.
+This indicates that 0.997 of the variance in the average price is accurately captured by the model.
+Additionally, the low MAE (4.203) and RMSE (6.115) confirm precise forecasting with minimal error

-## The rationale to map the business requirements to the Data Visualizations and ML tasks
+## The rationale to map the business requirements to the Data Visualizations, ML tasks, and Interactive Dashboard

-- List your business requirements and a rationale to map them to the Data Visualizations and ML tasks
+- Business Requirement 1: Data Visualization & Correlation Analysis

+  - Correlation Study (Pearson, Spearman, and PPS) to assess how stock features relate to the target variables
+  - Evaluate the significance of these correlations
+  - Visualize important features in relation to stock price targets to better understand factors driving price movements and support forecasting models
+  - This analysis is documented in the following notebook: [DataStudyandVisualisation.ipynb](https://github.com/AndyV773/PP5/blob/main/jupyter_notebooks/02%20-%20DataStudyandVisualisation.ipynb)

+- Business Requirement 2: Price Movement Classification Analysis

+  - Create a classification target indicating the stock price movement (e.g., higher or lower than the previous day's average price)
+  - Perform classification analysis to build a predictive model based on this target
+  - The goal is to predict stock price direction
+  - This analysis is detailed in the following notebook: [Classification.ipynb](https://github.com/AndyV773/PP5/blob/main/jupyter_notebooks/05%20-%20Modeling%20and%20Evaluation%20-%20Classification.ipynb)

+- Business Requirement 3: Price Prediction Regression Analysis

+  - Create a regression target representing tomorrow’s average stock price
+  - Perform regression analysis to build a predictive model based on this target
+  - The goal is to predict tomorrow’s average stock price
+  - This analysis is detailed in the following notebook: [Regression.ipynb](https://github.com/AndyV773/PP5/blob/main/jupyter_notebooks/06%20-%20Modeling%20and%20Evaluation%20-%20Regression.ipynb)

+- Business Requirement 4: Interactive Dashboard for Risk Assessment and Decision Support

+  - Develop an interactive dashboard to visualize key stock market metrics and daily prediction results
+  - Provide interactive features allowing users to explore data
+  - Support informed decision-making by integrating risk assessment tools and clear visual summaries
+  - Code to the multipage dashboard can be found here: [app_pages](https://github.com/AndyV773/PP5/tree/main/app_pages)

 ## ML Business Case